 Another option is to use tools with Active Vibration Reduction Technology (AVR) such as our TE 3000-AVR breaker.
-Hilti’s AVR Technology comprises a series of springs and pivots that effectively decouples the side handles from the operational end of the tool.
+Hilti’s AVR Technology comprises of a series of springs and pivots that effectively decouples the side handles from the operational end of the tool.
 The vibration in the direction of the hammer is reduced by a damping mechanism, whilst counter balancing further reduces the vibrating effects.

 The result is a machine which not only feels much lighter than its power suggests, but has a tri-axial vibration value that enables Hilti to claim a best-in-class trigger time that boosts operator productivity.